November 2025

 Strategy: The Fund focusses on generating higher income than other traditional fixed income investments by investing in a portfolio of investment-grade Australian floating rate notes and enhancing the yields (or interest-rate) through the use of gearing (or leverage).
 It achieves this by holding units in the Coolabah Floating-Rate High Yield Fund (FRHY) fully hedged to New Zealand dollars.
 FRHY predominantly invests in a portfolio of cash securities and investment grade floating-rate, Australian bank-issued senior and tier 2 bonds.
 FRHY cannot invest in hybrid securities, equities or property.
 FRHY will borrow or use leverage to provide additional exposure to these assets.
 Leverage can amplify gains and also amplify losses.

-Period Ending 2025-04-30Net ReturnAusBond Credit FRN Index*Net Excess Return‡
+Period Ending 2025-11-30Net ReturnAusBond Credit FRN Index*Net Excess Return‡

-1 month-0.32%0.17%-0.49%
+1 month0.14%0.25%-0.11%

-3 months0.11%0.92%-0.81%
+3 months1.22%0.89%0.33%

-6 months1.76%2.19%-0.43%
+6 months3.26%2.02%1.24%

-1 year6.80%5.56%1.24%
+1 year6.21%4.46%1.74%

 Inception pa Dec.
-20237.70%6.01%1.68%
+20237.84%5.58%2.25%

 Underlying FRHY Strategy*

 Inception pa Dec.
-202210.46%6.12%4.34%
+202210.04%5.81%4.23%

 * The underlying strategy is an Australian unit trust.
 The returns displayed are estimated in NZD based on the actual AUD returns with 1 month forward contracts. ‡ The Excess Return columns represent the gross and net return above the AusBond Credit FRN hedged to NZD. # The yields shown are estimates based on the yield of the underlying strategy hedged to New Zealand Dollar (NZD) using the NZD Bank Bill 3 Month Index (NDBB3M) and the AUD Bank Bill 3 Month Index (BBSW3M).

 Disclaimer: Past performance does not assure future returns.
-Returns are shown net of management fees and costs unless otherwise stated.
+Returns and yields are shown net of management fees and costs unless otherwise stated.
 All investments carry risks, including that the value of investments may vary, future returns may differ from past returns, and that your capital is not guaranteed.
 To understand Fund’s risks better, please refer to the Product Disclosure Statement available at Coolabah Capital Investments' website.

 Note: all portfolio statistics other than yields and duration are reported on gross levered value of the underlying fund hedged to NZD

 Av.
-Portfolio Credit Rating A+ Modified Interest Rate Duration 0.34 years
+Portfolio Credit Rating A+ Modified Interest Rate Duration 0.39 years

-No. Cash Accounts 17 Gross Portfolio Weight to AT1 Hybrids 0.0%
+No. Cash Accounts 20 Gross Portfolio Weight to AT1 Hybrids 0.0%

-No. Notes and Bonds 88 Gross Cash Accounts + RBA Repo-Eligible Debt 73.0%
+No. Notes and Bonds 102 Gross Cash Accounts + RBA Repo-Eligible Debt 76.6%

 Av.
-Interest Rate (Gross Running Yield) 6.64% Net Annual Volatility (since incep.)
-1.51%
+Interest Rate (Gross Running Yield) 4.98% Net Annual Volatility (since incep.)
+1.32%

 Underlying Strategy Ratings: Superior - Complex (Foresight Analytics); Recommended (Zenith)